morkiuz/revel_swapi/README.md

 ## JSON response
 The challenge does not provide a schema for the JSON file, so the app simply dumps JSON response from the API.
-The file is printed in the current path of the app.
+The file is saved in the current path of the app.

 ## Testing
 Please run the test by navigating one directory up from the lib.